nodejs/nodejs.dev/src/documentation/0021-npm-know-version-installed/index.md

 ---
 title: Find the installed version of an npm package
 description: 'How to find out which version of a particular package you have installed in your app'
-authors: flaviocopes, MylesBorins, LaRuaNa, ahmadawais
+authors: flaviocopes, MylesBorins, LaRuaNa, ahmadawais, siraben
 section: Getting Started
 ---

-To see the latest version of all the npm package installed, including their dependencies:
+To see the latest version of all the npm packages installed, including their dependencies:

 ```sh
 npm list
 ```

-Example:
+For example:

 ```txt
 ❯ npm list